geoah/go-nimona-graphs/README.md

 ### Purpose

-The purpose of this specification/protocol/project or whatever you wanna call it is a bit hard for me to explain, but I'll give it a shot anyway.

-I wanted a data structure that can live in a peer to peer or decentralized network and have the following list of features:
+To create a data structure that can live in a peer to peer or decentralized network and have the following list of features:

-* Easy to sync across peers.
+* Easy to sync missing and new updates.
 * Allow for updates, optionally with an inherit way to resolve conflicts.
 * Allow peers to subscribe to future updates.
 * Allow for permissions, at the very least read, write, and subscribe.